 5) Packing the Car

 This is a science!
-Try to take a couple of large suitcases and then some smaller, soft sided bags that are easier to work with.
-Pack your summer clothes in the big suitcases.
+Try to take a couple of large suitcases and then some smaller, soft-sided bags that are easier to work with.
+Pack your warm weather clothes in the big suitcases.
 Pack a carry-on bag that you will use on the trip and take into the hotel with you at night, this should have clothing that’s suitable for the warming temperatures as you get farther south.
-Also any toiletries, your computer or tablet, medication for the trip, any jewellery and valuables, your e-reader or book, etc.
+Also include any toiletries, your computer or tablet, medication for the trip, any jewelry and valuables, your e-reader or book, etc.

 6) Crossing the Border

-At the border you will be asked to provide your passport or Nexus card.
-There is a separate line for Nexus card holders.
+At the border, you will be asked to provide your passport or Nexus card.
+There is a separate line for Nexus card holders that is usually shorter and faster.
 You must declare all food, even your packed lunch or snacks, as well as any alcohol.
-Be sure to check the U.S. Customs site for details on what you can and cannot bring in to the country.
-You will also be asked how long you will be away and for the address of your destination.
+Do not bring in any fruit or vegetables, you can buy these once you cross.
+Be sure to check the U.S. Customs site for details on what you can and cannot bring into the country.
+You will also be asked how long you will be away and the address of your destination.
 While not required, it’s a good idea to have a copy of your rental agreement or proof of ownership for your U.S. vacation property just in case U.S. Customs agents have any doubts about your intentions when entering the United States.

 7) Watch Out for Speed Traps